Killington is a Vermont Hiking Hub: Here are the Top Trails in the Area

 This 1-mile loop is entirely within Gifford Woods State Park, beginning near the day-use parking area.
 It follows yellow blazes and winds its way through a mature hardwood forest.
 Some of the trees are old-growth, and there is a separate interpretive trail through the oldest part of the forest.

 The Kent Brook Trail is almost entirely wooded.
-Part of the trail is lined with boulders and if you hike in the summer, you will see lots of mushrooms.
+Part of the trail is lined with boulders, and if you hike in the summer, you will see lots of mushrooms.

 The trail crosses the Appalachian Trail at one point, so be sure to follow the yellow blazes, not the white ones.
 Kent Brook makes an appearance toward the end of the loop and is a nice spot to enjoy a snack and water break.